Our Season of Creation

 ((Harold Kaplan, Democratic Humanism and American Literature, University of Chicago Press, Chicago and London, 1972, p.
 14)) (T

 When I first started thinking about the social effects of America’s mythology, I questioned the religious basis of the Enlightenment.
-Now I’m questioning its democratic basis.There is no question that those events made the United States possible.
-But there have always been concerns about the Enlightenment.
+Now I’m questioning its democratic basis.There is no question that the Enlightenment made the United States possible.
+But there have always been concerns about its effects.
 Are we capable of talking about these concerns in the Enlightened United States?

 The short answer is, not necessarily.
 One faction of our enlightened forefathers, the federalists, wanted a continuation of Britain’s monarchy with a king-like president.
 Others wanted to create a new kind of government unlike Britain’s.
 Unfortunately, the new-government faction lost the debate.
 The best they could do was add the Bill of Rights to curb federal power.

 Although we might wish the anti-federalists had been successful, they were part of the same class as the federalists.
-One result of their class outlook was that they did not see a problem with inequality, slavery in particular.
+One result of their class outlook was that they did not see a problem with inequality.
+They accepted slavery in particular.

 American Politics versus Enlightenment Governance